Please select the country or location you would like to see content from.

 They may also take blood tests and will discuss with you the next steps and the right support and treatment for you.
 This may include a referral to a specialist eating disorder team for further support.

-Your doctor will not judge anything you say, they are there to support your physical and mental well-being and get you the right kind of help, when you need it.
+Your doctor won’t judge anything you say – they’ve seen many cases of anorexia and are there to support your physical and mental well-being as well as getting you the right kind of help when you need it.

 Was this helpful?